zzyzxlab/tao.js/packages/docs/src/content/intro/motivations.md

 1. Simplified Adoption of Reactive Message-driven Apps
 1. Business Logic code that can be executed anywhere in the System
-  * No distinction within the code that it executes on client, server, embedded, or in a data pipeline
+  * No distinction enforced by the framework within the code that it executes on client, server, embedded, or in a data pipeline
 1. Program by Contract with a Dynamic Interface Definition Language (IDL)
 1. Apps have Integration built-in
 1. System-wide Aspect-Oriented Programming (AOP)